-Look into the top of the inlet tube to make sure that the rubber seal is completely seated (Figure 5).
+Look into the top of the inlet tube to make sure that the black rubber seal is completely seated (Figure 5).
 You should not be able to see any part of the seal from this view; if you do, continue to tilt and rotate the cardboard until the seal surrounds the tube fully and is no longer visible.

 Carefully tuck the edges of the filter bag into the filter cavity (Figure 6) and replace the cover, gently tightening the thumb nuts.